Governance that travels

 Cognigate

-Governance runtime enforcement API β shared engine powering AgentAnchor
+Governance runtime enforcement API — shared engine powering AgentAnchor

 AgentAnchor Platform

-Enterprise agent governance platform β compliance, audit, registration
+Enterprise agent governance platform — compliance, audit, registration

-npm install and go
+npm install @vorionsys/* and go — all Apache 2.0.

 @vorionsys/basis Open governance standard for AI agent trust